LucasHasting/Text-File-Organization-Project/README.md

 ## Usage

 The program uses a command line user interface to display contents of a text file.
-It uses a numbered menu to select a heading and subheading, all other text that is not selected is filtered out.
+It first asks for an input file, then it displays a numbered menu to select a heading and subheading, all other text that is not selected is filtered out.
+The screen is cleared durring each transistion.
 The txt file must use specefic characters to determine a heading and subheading and this can only be changed by modifing lines 4 and 5 in the source code.
 See [Notice-for-when-the-code-is-read](#notice-for-when-the-code-is-read) for a reason why this is.

 ## Example